Philip O'Reilly (Cavan County MP)

-Colonel Philip O'Reilly (Irish: Pilib MacAodh Ó Raghallaigh) (born 1599 - died 1655) was a member of parliament for County Cavan, Ireland in the Irish Parliament from 1639 to 1641, and a leading member of the 1641 Rebellion.
+Colonel Philip O'Reilly (Irish: Pilib MacAodh Ó Raghallaigh) (1599 - 1655) was a member of parliament for County Cavan, Ireland in the Irish Parliament from 1639 to 1641, and a leading member of the 1641 Rebellion.

 Ancestry

 His Gaelic name was Pilib mac Aoidh mic Sheáin mic Aoidh Chonallaigh Ó Raghallaigh and by the English he was named Philip McHugh McShane O'Reilly.
 His father, grandfather and several other ancestors were chiefs of the O'Reilly clan and Lords of Breifne O'Reilly.
 His mother was Catherine MacMahon.
-He resided at Bellanacargy Castle in the barony of Tullygarvey, (near to present day village of Drung).
+He resided at Bellanacargy Castle in the barony of Tullygarvey, (near the present-day village of Drung).
 Bellanacargy castle, anciently referred to as Ballynacarraig because it was built on a carraig (rock island) situated in the middle of the Annalee river, was destroyed in May 1689 by Williamite forces led by Thomas Lloyd.